 We are in the Democratic People’s Republic of Korea.
-This is the story about the drive from Pyongyang south to the border with the Republic of Korea, or South Korea.
+This is the story about the road south from Pyongyang to the DMZ on the border with the Republic of Korea, or South Korea.

 Read about the actual border visit in another article.
 It highlights visits to the DMZ, the demilitarised zone, from both sides of the border.

 The featured image of this post, above, illustrates some basic elements of the Juche ideology as put forward by the first great leader of the country, Kim Il Sung.
 The tools in the background; the hammer, the pen and the sickle are all essential in building a successful and independent nation.
 They are also the symbols of the ruling Party.
 In the front an engineer (always depicted with glasses), a blue collar worker, a soldier and a woman stand hand in hand, guarding the revolution.

 There is a network of wide motorways stretching out from Pyongyang, the North Korean capital, in all directions.
 I made three excursions during my visit to the country, to the west, south (this) and north.
 The road south consists of two lanes in both directions.
 It is partially paved with large concrete slabs, and also asphalt.
 This makes the surface quite uneven and maintenance seems to be rather lax.
 Bits and pieces of the concrete breaks off and results in a sometimes unpleasant driving experience.